The Housemaid (2010 film): Plot

 Mi-hee instructs Hae-ra to ignore the affair; she insists that all wealthy husbands will eventually cheat and that if Hae-ra ignores it she can "live like a queen."
 Later that night, Hae-ra stands over Eun-yi's bed with a golf club but is unable to strike the sleeping woman.
 The next day, Hae-ra and her mother confront Eun-yi, offering her $100,000 to have an abortion and leave.
 Hae-ra knows that Eun-yi would not abort her child "for all the money in the world," so she takes matters into her own hands by poisoning the herbal medicine packets Eun-yi drinks every day.
 Hae-ra goes to the hospital and delivers her twin sons.
-Hoon visits the hospital, where Hae-ra makes her ill will toward him known.
+Hoon visits the hospital, where Hae-ra makes her ill-will toward him known.
 Furious, he returns home alone and finds Eun-yi in his bathtub.
-She reveals that she is pregnant and plans on keeping the baby.
+She reveals that she is pregnant with his child and plans on keeping the baby.

-Eun-yi falls unconscious to the effects of the poison, and Mi-hee arranges an abortion without Eun-yi's consent.
-After the abortion, Miss Cho reveals that she told Mi-hee about Eun-yi's pregnancy.
+Eun-yi falls unconscious due to the effects of the poison, and Mi-hee arranges an abortion without Eun-yi's consent.
+After the abortion, Miss Cho reveals to Eun-yi that she was the one who told Mi-hee about Eun-yi's pregnancy.
 Eun-yi is angry, but forgives Miss Cho and vows to get revenge on the family.
-After recovering from her abortion, Eun-yi sneaks into the house with Miss Cho's assistance.
+After recovering from the unwanted abortion, Eun-yi sneaks into the house with Miss Cho's assistance.
 Hoon finds her breastfeeding one of the newborn babies.
 Hae-ra insists that Miss Cho chase Eun-yi out of the house, but Miss Cho refuses and quits her job on the spot.
 Eun-yi then confronts the entire family (Hae-ra, Mi-hee, Hoon, and Nami), hanging herself from the same chandelier she once clung to, then lighting her body on fire as the family watches in horror.

 The final scene depicts the family outdoors in the snow celebrating Nami's birthday, all speaking English.
 While Hae-ra sings "Happy Birthday", Hoon hands a glass of champagne to Nami.
 Both appear insane as Nami looks on.